metio/terraform-provider-k8s/docs/data-sources/kmm_sigs_x_k8s_io_module_v1beta1_manifest.md

 Required:

 - `secret_name` (String) secretName is the name of secret that contains Azure Storage Account Name and Key
 - `share_name` (String) shareName is the azure share Name

 Optional:

 - `read_only` (Boolean) readOnly defaults to false (read/write).
-ReadOnly here will forcethe ReadOnly setting in VolumeMounts.
+ReadOnly here will force the ReadOnly setting in VolumeMounts.

 <a id="nestedatt--spec--device_plugin--volumes--cephfs"></a>